Tulsa Counselors Offer Treatment for Chronic Pain

 “Pain can rob you of your life.
 With counseling for chronic pain, you can manage your pain better so you can take back your life.”

 People who suffer from chronic pain struggle not only to find a medical doctor who understands them but also mental health providers.
-At Legacy Counseling Service we realized that more mental health counselors needed to be trained in this area to be able to meet the need for chronic pain sufferers.
-Most of the providers at Legacy Counseling Service have participated in intensive, in-person training and on-going consultation with Dr. Leedy to be able to offer more chronic pain counseling to people who live in the Tulsa metro and surrounding communities.
+At Legacy Counseling Service we realized that more mental health counselors needed to be trained in this area to be able to meet the need of people who suffer from chronic pain.

 The following providers at Legacy have been trained in Cognitive-Behavioral Therapy for Chronic Pain: